 T-Mobile 5G Home Internet coverage

 T-Mobile home internet is available in several metro areas, including Los Angeles, Houston, Miami, Indianapolis, and New Orleans.
-T-Mobile specializes in reaching rural communities, though, and brings 5G internet to millions of homes throughout the country.
+T-Mobile also specializes in reaching rural communities and brings 5G internet to millions of homes nationwide.

 Check your address to see if your home is serviceable by T-Mobile 5G Home Internet.